 After succumbing to temptation, humans noticed that they were naked:

 7 Then the eyes of both of them were opened, and they knew that they were naked; and they sewed fig leaves together and made themselves coverings.
 (Genesis 3:7).

-Notice that the Chinese symbol for being naked has to do with clothing, one tree (the one that Adam and Eve were originally told not to eat from perhaps), and a garden with four irrigation canals:
+Notice that the Chinese symbol for being naked has to do one tree (the one that Adam and Eve were originally told not to eat from perhaps), and a garden with four irrigation canals: